Charlie Chaplin: Limelight and banning from the United States

 Limelight (1952) was a serious and autobiographical film for Chaplin.
 His character, Calvero, is an ex-music hall star (described in this image as a "Tramp Comedian") forced to deal with his loss of popularity.

 Although Chaplin remained politically active in the years following the failure of Monsieur Verdoux, (Note: In November 1947, Chaplin asked Pablo Picasso to hold a demonstration outside the US embassy in Paris to protest the deportation proceedings of Hanns Eisler, and in December, he took part in a petition asking for the deportation process to be dropped.
 In 1948, Chaplin supported the unsuccessful presidential campaign of Henry Wallace; and in 1949 he supported two peace conferences and signed a petition protesting the Peekskill incident.) his next film, about a forgotten music hall comedian and a young ballerina in Edwardian London, was devoid of political themes.
 Limelight was heavily autobiographical, alluding not only to Chaplin's childhood and the lives of his parents, but also to his loss of popularity in the United States.
 The cast included various members of his family, including his five oldest children and his half-brother, Wheeler Dryden.

 Filming began in November 1951, by which time Chaplin had spent three years working on the story.
 (Note: Limelight was conceived as a novel, which Chaplin wrote but never intended for publication.)
 He aimed for a more serious tone than any of his previous films, regularly using the word "melancholy" when explaining his plans to his co-star Claire Bloom.
 Limelight featured a cameo appearance from Buster Keaton, whom Chaplin cast as his stage partner in a pantomime scene.
-This marked the only time the comedians worked together in a feature film.
+This marked the only time the comedians teamed up in a feature film.